Cole doesn't think trophyless Man Utd can attract Haaland | Goal.com

 City are the dominant force in English football at the moment and therefore may hold greater appeal to Haaland than United, who are still very much a work in progress under Solskjaer.

-Indeed, the likes of Liverpool, Chelsea, Real Madrid, PSG, Bayern Munich and more are likely to keeping an eye on the latest developments regarding Haaland and his future.
+Indeed, the likes of Liverpool, Chelsea, Real Madrid, Paris Saint-Germain, Bayern Munich and more are likely to be keeping an eye on the latest developments regarding Haaland and his future.